 PRO TIP: Practicing your dog's Come-When-Called cue during play is a wonderful way to build the behavior, give you more off-leash control, and create breaks during playtime.
 The real-life reward for your dog is getting to go back to play!
 This also helps to prevent your dog from associating "Come!" at the dog park with only being put on leash and leaving.

 Making enticing non-verbal noises can also help catch your dog's attention and call them away from play.
-Watch how this dog, Chase, is called away from inappropriate humping during play using his name and kissy noises.
+Watch how this dog, Chase, is called away from humping during play using his name and kissy noises.

 When managing dog play, you can use your body to herd dogs a particular way, preventing them from approaching another dog or enticing them to follow you away.
-You can simply walk calmly through a group of dogs that are congregating together to diffuse tension — such as when dogs are grouping up in a corner or are surrounding a particular dog.
+You can simply walk calmly through a group of dogs that are congregating together to diffuse tension — such as when dogs are grouping up in a corner or surrounding a particular dog.
 Using your body to direct a dog or group of dogs is much easier than trying to grab a collar or harness, and much safer!

 Try to keep moving when managing dog play.
 Staying still can encourage dogs to hang out around you (I swear, they aim for the knees during play ... so always protect your ACLs by keeping your knees bent when around dogs at play!), and this can increase tension which can lead to a scuffle — especially if your dog feels protective of you.
-Your movement encourages the dogs around you to move, keeping greetings and play fun by providing opportunity to approach and walk away.
+Your movement encourages the dogs around you to move, keeping greetings and play fun by providing the opportunity to approach and walk away.
 Added bonus: you also get a workout by constantly moving during your dog's trip to the dog park!

 Getting a Hold of Your Dog